-How to Become a Translatorby Hania Syed
+How to Become a Translator

 Do you have a penchant for language, and want to make a difference in people’s lives?
 Here’s your ultimate guide to becoming a professional translator.

 Accuracy and ethics are crucial to become a successful translator, and there are plenty of job opportunities for translators in non-for-profit, academic, commercial and government settings.
-Demand for translation services only continues to grow, with increased migration, technological advancements and the global economy requiring greater cultural collaboration.
+Demand for translation services only continues to grow, with increased migration, technological advancements, and the global economy requiring greater cultural collaboration.

-Translation is also an incredibly flexible career path, as you can choose to work from home or for a translation agency.
+The translation is also an incredibly flexible career path, as you can choose to work from home or for a translation agency.
 The role can also suit anyone from high school graduates with a knack for language, to polyglots with plenty of life experience who now want to monetise their language abilities.

 7 Steps to Becoming a Translator

 Got your heart set on a translating career?
 Here are the steps we suggest taking: